filtron/MarkovKernels.jl/README.md

 $$

 where $x_n$ is the state sequence and $y_n$ is the measurement sequence.
 Bayesian state estimation problems consist of computing marginal conditional distributions of the state given some measurement sequence $y_{1:N}$.
+For the state-space model to be well posed, an initial condition for the state sequence is required.
+If it is given by §x_1 \sim \pi(x_1)§ the problem is said to be aligned, and non-aligned if it is given by $x_0 \sim \pi(x_0)$.

 Measurement sequence: